 Four Buffalo Sabres to Shave Their Heads for Roswell Park's Bald for Bucks

 The Buffalo Sabres today announced three current players and one alumnus will shave their heads on Saturday, Feb.
-20 as part of the Bald for Bucks program, which raises money for Roswell Park Cancer Institute.
+20 as part of the Bald for Bucks program, which raises money for Roswell Park Comprehensive Cancer Center.

 Current Sabres Mike Weber, Mark Pysyk and Robin Lehner, as well as Sabres alumnus Marty Biron, will be fundraising throughout the next month and their efforts will culminate in a group shave performed by their Sabres teammates.
 Cancer patients and Sabres fans will be in the audience at First Niagara Center to watch the event.